FRC LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, April 27, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in First Republic Bank ("First Republic" or the "Company") (NYSE: FRC) of a class action securities lawsuit.
+NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in First Republic Bank ("First Republic" or the "Company") (: FRC) of a class action securities lawsuit.

 The lawsuit on behalf of First Republic Bank investors has been commenced in the United States District Court for the Northern District of California.
 Affected investors purchased or otherwise acquired certain First Republic securities between January 14, 2021 and March 14, 2023.
 Follow the link below to get more information and be contacted by a member of our team: